itsdalmo/ssm-sh/README.md

 [list command options]
       -f, --filter= Filter the produced list by tag (key=value,..)
-      -l, --limit=  Limit the number of instances printed (default: 50) -o, --output= Path to a file where the list of instances will be written as YAML.[list command options]
+      -l, --limit=  Limit the number of instances printed (default: 50) -o, --output= Path to a file where the list of instances will be written as JSON.
 ```

 #### Run/shell usage